isatyamks/socket/readme.md

 ## File Structure
 - `app.py`: The server that runs in your hostel (where the smart friends are)
 - `client.py`: The client that runs in the lab (where you're panicking)
-- `ChatInLab.exe`: The executable that saves your grades
+- `client.exe`: The executable that saves your grades
 - `requirements.txt`: The boring stuff that makes it work
 - `README.md`: This file you're reading right now